taylorgrant/twg-site/content/project/2023-09-17-web-scraping/index.en.markdown

 }
 ```

-We'll run it and provide a random sample of 5 comments.
+We'll run it and provide the first 5 comments.

 ```r